Representation Uncertainty in Self-Supervised Learning as Variational Inference: Implementation details

-\textbf{Experimental settings for linear-evaluation}; We use LARS~\cite{you2017large} as an optimizer for the linear-evaluation.
+\textbf{Experimental settings for linear-evaluation}; We use LARS~\cite{you2017large} as an optimizer for the linear evaluation.
 The learning rate is 1.6.
-The weight decay is 0.0, and the SGD momentum is 0.9.
-The batch size is 512.
-The image augmentation and preprocessing are referred to as that of SimSiam.
-We trained 200 epochs and tested the model with the highest Top-1 accuracy for the validation set.
+The weight decay is 0.0, the SGD momentum is 0.9, and the batch size is 512.
+The image augmentation and preprocessing are referred to as those of SimSiam.
+We train 100 epochs and test the model with the highest Top-1 accuracy for the validation set.
+When we train it, we crop a random portion of an image and resize it to $224 \times 224$.
+The area of a random cropped image is from 0.08 to 1.0 of the area of the original image.
+When we validate and test it, we resize an image to $256 \times 256$ and crop the center $224 \times 224$.

+ImageNet100 is split into only training and validation.
+Using this dataset, we set about 20$\%$ of the training split as a local validation split for tuning parameters.

+\textbf{Experimental settings for k-nearest neighbor classification}; We tuned the parameter $k$ by calculating the top-1 accuracy of the local validation split for 200 $k$s. $k$ is determined by Bayesian optimization each time.